HandsOnDataViz/book/transform/csv/README.md

-# Save your spreadsheet in CSV format
+# Save your Spreadsheet in CSV format

 Comma Separated Values (abbreviated as CSV) is a generic spreadsheet format that is very portable across nearly all data and visualization tools.
 In some cases, a tool may require you to convert spreadsheet data from Microsoft Excel or other applications into generic CSV format.